If you’ve been following my blog, you’ll know that I’ve recently completed the 100 Day Challenge (publishing a blog post every day).

 I mentioned in the 10 lessons I’ve learned post that I’d continue to write every day to improve my writing.

-If you were wondering about not seeing a new post for the past 4 days, that’s why.
+If you were wondering why you hadn’t seen a new post for the past 4 days, that’s why.

 According to my Google calendar, I had skipped publishing a post for 7 days this month.

-I want to share the reasons and what I’ve been doing when I didn’t publish a blog post.
+I want to share the reasons and what I’ve been doing since I didn’t publish a blog post.

 The 80/20 Rule

-You’ve probably heard about roughly 80% of wealth worldwide being controlled by 20% of the rich.
+You’ve probably heard about how roughly 80% of wealth worldwide is controlled by 20% of the rich.